openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 ### Configure Things

+The easiest way to retrieve the IDs for all the modules is to use the provided console command.
+Enter the command `openhab:netatmo ids` and the hierarchy of all the modules and their IDs will be shown.
+This can be an help for defining all your things in a configuration file.

+**Another way to get the IDs is to use the developer documentation on the netatmo site:**

 The IDs for the modules can be extracted from the developer documentation on the netatmo site.
 First login with your user.
 Then some examples of the documentation contain the **real results** of your weather station.